raphiniert-com/ra-data-postgrest/README.md

 npm install --save @promitheus/ra-data-postgrest
 ```

+**NOTE**: When using RA 3.x.x, use the data-provider 1.x.x.
+For RA >= 4.1.x use the data-provider starting from 1.2.x.

 ## REST Dialect

 This Data Provider fits REST APIs using simple GET parameters for filters and sorting.
 This is the dialect used for instance in [PostgREST](http://postgrest.org).